Brisbane Showgrounds: History

 A new Lady Forster Creche was opened in Costin Street, near the main entrance to the Exhibition Grounds, in time for the 1928 show.
 (Previously the creche was located on the main showgrounds north of Gregory Terrace.)
 The centre was operated by the Creche and Kindergarten Association and provided baby care while parents were enjoying the rounds of the show.
 In 1939, the Creche was removed to a new location near the Anglican dining hall, north of Gregory Terrace.

-In 1929, the Commonwealth Bank of Australia, which since 1923 had been conducting a bank at the Exhibition Grounds during the annual show, constructed a purpose-designed bank building in the grounds, just to the south of the Council Stand.
+In 1929, the Commonwealth Bank, which since 1923 had been conducting a bank at the Exhibition Grounds during the annual show, constructed a purpose-designed bank building in the grounds, just to the south of the Council Stand.
 Although it was not uncommon for banks to establish agencies at showgrounds around Australia, this building is believed to be the only "exhibition" bank building specifically constructed for the Commonwealth Bank.
 The northeast end of the building was extended in 1947.

 Despite the severe economic depression of the early 1930s, the Exhibition continued to attract its strong annual August attendance.
 More land was acquired, including a further 2 acre 23 sqperch excised from Bowen Park in 1932, bringing the total Exhibition Grounds to about 40 acre.
 Improvements to the grounds at this period included more cattle stalls along O'Connell Terrace (architect Richard Gailey Jnr) and a new show pavilion for Foggitt Jones Pty Ltd (architects Addison & MacDonald) in 1932; and a new dairy produce hall (architect Richard Gailey jnr) for the RNA in 1933.